GoogleCloudPlatform/cloud-deploy-samples/postdeploy-hooks/k8s-cleanup/quickstart/QUICKSTART.md

 of the configuration files:
-1. `clouddeploy.yaml`: Defines a Delivery Pipeline that references a single [GKE Target](https://cloud.google.com/deploy/docs/deploy-app-gke) and specifies a postdeploy action `postdeploy-action`.
+1. `clouddeploy.yaml`: Defines a Delivery Pipeline that references a single [GKE Target](https://cloud.google.com/deploy/docs/deploy-app-gke) and specifies a postdeploy action `cleanup-action`.
 1. `kubernetes.yaml`: Defines an Deployment and Service that will be applied to the cluster.
-1. `skaffold.yaml`: Defines a custom action `postdeploy-action` which is referenced in the clouddeploy.yaml.
+1. `skaffold.yaml`: Defines a custom action `cleanup-action` which is referenced in the clouddeploy.yaml.
 Within that customAction stanza there is a reference to the image that was built above.